Orlando2045 Lockup 12

 Becoming a Global Creative Capital

-Titled Orlando 2045: Igniting Orlando’s Potential, this collaborative effort, spearheaded by the Orlando Economic Partnership (OEP), with expertise provided by NEXT Generation Consulting (NGC), sets the stage for the Orlando region to emerge as a global leader in innovation, sustainability, and opportunity within the next two decades.
+Orlando 2045: Igniting Orlando’s Potential is a collaborative effort spearheaded by the Orlando Economic Partnership (OEP) that sets the stage for the Orlando region to emerge as a global leader in innovation, sustainability, and opportunity within the next two decades.

 Orlando 2045 Includes Ambitious Goals